All You Need to Know About Food Allergy

 - Tongue swelling

-Nearly any food out there can potentially cause an allergic reaction.
-However, below are some specific foods that cause allergic responses:
+Any food has allergic potential.
+However, below are some foods that commonly cause allergic responses:

 - Tree nuts